sthefanyrocha/sthefanyrocha/README.md

 ## Hi there 👋

-💻 Estudante de Sistemas de Informação na Unifacisa
+💻 Information Systems student at Unifacisa
-📚 2º período
+📚 3nd period